Mount Everett: Geography

 Mount Everett helps divide the watersheds of the Hudson and Housatonic rivers.
 Its eastern slopes share a larger escarpment with Mount Race and Bear Mountain plus several related summits.
 This escarpment rises from an elevation around 700 feet in Sheffield's Housatonic Valley at a mean angle of about 20 degrees, although its higher reaches are markedly steeper.
-Everett's more gentle, western slopes begin in a valley occupied by the township of Mount Washington, where the valley floor average about 1,700 feet.
+Everett's more gentle, western slopes begin in a valley occupied by the township of Mount Washington, where the valley floor elevations average about 1,700 feet.

 A seasonal auto road approaching from the west climbs past Guilder Pond and continues nearly to Everett's summit, but its upper reaches have been long closed to automobiles.
 The summit area features an open forest of stunted pitch pine and scrub oak.
 A 40-foot fire tower was on the summit from 1970 until 2003 named "Mt.
 Washington Fire Tower" after the local township.
 Earlier towers stood there beginning in 1915.

 About halfway down the eastern slopes are Race Brook Falls with a source near the gap between Mount Everett and Mount Race.

 Much of the mountain is land administered by Mount Washington State Forest and the contiguous Mount Everett State Reservation, which had about 10,000 visitors annually as of a 2005 state estimate.
 Significant other portions of Everett's slopes are privately held.

 Geology

-Mount Everett is part of the much larger Taconic Allochthon, a rock structure that migrated from about 25 miles to the east and arriving at its present location via low-angle thrust faulting.
+Mount Everett is part of the much larger Taconic Allochthon, a rock structure that migrated about 40 km from the east to its present location, where it arrived via low-angle thrust faulting.
 More narrowly, rocks of the upper mountain are within the "Everett Formation," a term first used by geologist E-An Zen in mapping and studying the allochthon during the 1960s.
 Zen modified the term "Everett Schist" (coined in 1893 by William Herbert Hobbs) "in order to include rocks of different metamorphic grades."
 The formation extends intermittently throughout the highlands of the southern Taconics, with metamorphic grades increasing to the west.
 Everett Formation rocks are principally olive-gray to green, blue-quartz pebble metagraywacke and quartzite of Ordovician and older age.
 Everett's lower slopes are part of the Stockbridge Formation, which is generally limestone.

+Following extensive fieldwork, Zen and his colleague J.H.
+Hartshorn produced a geologic map of the local Quadrangle in 1966.
+Prior to this, studies of the immediate area began in the 1840s with Edward Hitchcock and included extensive work in 1870s by James Dana as well as by Hobbs in 1890s.